alan11cohen/be-deploy-tests/DEPLOYMENT.md

 1. Check that all required environment variables are set
 2. Verify that the database is accessible from Railway
-3. Check the build logs for any compilation errors
+3. Check the Docker build logs for any compilation errors
 4. Ensure the database migrations have been run

 ## What Was Fixed

 - ✅ Removed conflicting railway.json files
 - ✅ Removed conflicting nixpacks.toml files
 - ✅ Created root package.json for proper detection
+- ✅ **Switched to Dockerfile** to avoid Nixpacks npm package issues
-- ✅ Simplified build commands
+- ✅ Updated Dockerfile to expose port properly
 - ✅ Tested build process locally

+## Why Dockerfile Instead of Nixpacks?

+Nixpacks was failing with `error: undefined variable 'npm'` due to package resolution issues in the Nix environment.
+The existing Dockerfile is:

+- ✅ **Proven to work** - Already tested and functional
+- ✅ **More reliable** - No dependency on Nix package resolution
+- ✅ **Optimized** - Multi-stage build for smaller production images
+- ✅ **Simpler** - Standard Docker approach that's widely supported